Traffic Processing with Plugins

 plugin provides formatted logging of HTTP traffic to stdout

 .
-It does not upload to the object store, though this functionality is coming soon.
+It does not upload to the object store.

 Basic Configuration